Revamp?

 After a regroup, 2nd assault and onwards will be in full force.
 Acting quick and accomplishing objectives during the first wave is preferable.

-Some maps are exceptions to the rules above, and will have a less forgiving first assault, that will be slighlty under 3 minutes, and will also be a bit easier, but nowhere near as easy as standard maps.
+Some heists, which are deemed "hard heists" by DSBW, are exceptions to the rules above, and will have a less forgiving first assault, which will last slightly less than 3 minutes, and will still be a bit easier, but nowhere near as easy as standard maps.
 2nd assault and onwards have full force.

 Maps that are exceptions, are usually made this way due to logical reasons (like Alaska being a set up, so "recon" assault is not needed), or to make maps feel better (like default bank heist, because it has an absurd delay before enemy spawns start).